The Wonderful World of Puss 'n Boots: Release

 The film was released in Japan theatrically on March 18, 1969.

 The AIP English dub version was released on VHS at least thrice, first by Media Home Entertainment in 1982 (under licensed from then-owner Orion Pictures) and by Vestron Video in 1985, then by Hi-Tops Video in 1988.
 In 2006, Discotek Media released a DVD version of the film containing the original Japanese version with English subtitles, the AIP English dub, and a music and effects track in Region 1 NTSC format in the United States, under the title The Wonderful World of Puss 'n Boots.
 Toei released the film on Blu-ray in Japan on December 2, 2020.

 Reception

-The film placed 58th in a list of the 150 best animated films and series of all time compiled by Tokyo's Laputa Animation Festival from an international survey of animation staff and critics in 2003.
+The Wonderful World of Puss 'n Boots placed 58th in a list of the 150 best animated films and series of all time compiled by Tokyo's Laputa Animation Festival from an international survey of animation staff and critics in 2003.

 A 1998 re-release of the film earned a distribution income of at the Japanese box office.